What Has MSA Done For You? How Will MISORVA Continue?

 March 1983 MUPSA joined with MSA to complete the new association.

-May 1983 first full board of directors meeting held in Marquette with 16 council areas represented.
+May 1983 The first full board of directors meeting was held in Marquette with 16 council areas represented.

-September 1983 Grayling a special membership meeting was held to change the bylaw to create the Executive Committee to act in steed of the Board of Directors.
-The Executive Committee make up would be the four officers, immediate past president and 9 delegates chosen from the respective regions, 1-UP, 2- Northern Lower, 3- Southern Lower, 14 total.
+September 1983 A special membership meeting was held in Grayling to change the bylaw to create the Executive Committee to act in steed of the Board of Directors.
+The Executive Committee would consist of the four officers, the immediate past president and 9 delegates chosen from the respective regions, Region 1 – UP, Region 2 – Northern Lower, Region 3 – Southern Lower, 14 total.
 The plan was to have the Executive Committee meet every 6 weeks, and the full Board to meet at least every 3 to 4 months.
 The reasons behind this move were;

 - Less Travel

 - Ability to Focus on Regional Issues